Floyd County High School: Athletics

-Extracurricular Atctivities
+Extracurricular Activities

 The FCA hosts an annual Spring Fling.

 The FCHS Forensics Team won the Three-Rivers District Championship for thirty-eight years straight.

 The FCHS Chorus performs a Madrigal dinner and Musical every school year.
 Previous musicals have included The Secret Garden, The Butler Did It Singing, Once Upon a Mattress, Oklahoma!, South Pacific, The Mystery of Edwin Drood, and How to Succeed in Business Without Really Trying.

-Notable alumni

-Amanda Hollandsworth competed in the 2019 U.S. Women's Open.